reza-ns/Blog-API-drf/README.md

 ## Features
 - Authentication with phone number and Otp code or email and password.
 - Use django signals for create subscription.
+- Use Celery for subscription expiration.
 - Ability to define various plan for subscription.
 - Subscription payment with zarinpal gateway.
 - Ability to comment on articles.